Special effects of Terminator 2: Judgment Day: Miniatures

 Demolition tests were conducted on miniature breakaway skyscrapers about 10 inch tall.
 One building was filmed in silhouette in front of a cityscape painting and destroyed, making it seemingly disappear in a flash of light.
-Although the tests provided the desired result, the idea of building up to forty buildings and destroying them was daunting for the team and the Skotaks researched a less intensive approach using CGI.
+Although the tests provided the desired result, the idea of building up to forty buildings and destroying them was daunting for the team, so the Skotaks researched a less intensive approach using CGI.
 Jay Roth of Electric Image developed test footage using separate elements of collapsing buildings that were combined with a matte cityscape.
 Electric Image scanned an 8 × 10 inch transparency of the unblemished city, on which Jay and Allen Manning were able to build a three-dimensional half-mile circumference of the area digitally, using precise measurements taken from the city planner.
 A custom explosion program was built by Mark Granger and animator Markus Houy to simulate the nuclear blast effects on the model with controlled speed and gravity.
-The blast sweeping across the city from a distant, overhead view was accomplished physically with a curved blade that moved across the shot covering the pre-blast image as the replacement moved in.
-Cameron was pleased with the effect but he wanted to slow it down.
-There was not enough time to modify and re-render the effect, so optical supervisor Robert Costa devised a solution using the existing footage that involved printing a series of partially exposed frames overlapping onto a single frame, likening the effect to performing constant dissolve transitions, fading in for three frames, fading out for three frames, and then rolling back four frames, making the footage twice as long but without duplicating any single frame.
+The blast sweeping across the city from a distant, overhead view was accomplished physically with a curved blade that moved across the shot, covering the pre-blast image as the replacement moved in.
+Cameron was pleased with the effect, but he wanted to slow it down.
+There was not enough time to modify and re-render the effect, so optical supervisor Robert Costa devised a solution using the existing footage.
+This involved printing a series of partially exposed frames overlapping onto a single frame, likening the effect to performing constant dissolve transitions, fading in for three frames, fading out for three frames, and then rolling back four frames, making the footage twice as long but without duplicating any single frame.

-Closeup shots used a scale replica of downtown Los Angeles, particularly the corner of Figuroa and 2nd street, using 1/16 scale buildings in the foreground and 1/35 scale at the back.
-Steve Brien and Ricc Ruskuski build the buildings using steel stock with pencil rods for a basic structure, onto which they cast hundreds of easily breakable resin girders.
+Closeup shots used a scale replica of downtown Los Angeles, particularly the corner of Figuroa and 2nd street, using 1/16 scale buildings in the foreground and 1/35 scale in the background.
+Steve Brien and Ricc Ruskuski built the buildings using steel stock with pencil rods for a basic structure, onto which they cast hundreds of easily breakable resin girders.
 They struggled to identify an external building material that could support itself but would shatter apart easily for the explosion, eventually settling on pyrocel mixed with plaster, gypsnow, and vermiculite.
 The surface was laced with wires disguised as rebar to pull the buildings apart.